INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

         #documentPath: /root/metadata[@docId = $2]

+<a id="other"></a>

+## Indexing other files

+For some types of files it is possible to automatically convert them be to another file type that can be indexed.
+Support for this feature works through plugins and is still experimental.

+Add the following lines to your configuration file to convert your files before indexing them according to the rest of the configuration.

+    convertPlugin: OpenConvert
+    tagPlugin: DutchTagger

+This setup will convert `doc, docx, txt, epub, html, alto, rtf and odt` into `tei`.

+This will however not work until you provide the right .jar and data files to the plugins.
+Adding the following configuration to `blacklab.json` will enable the plugins to do their work.

+    {
+      "plugins": {
+        "OpenConvert": {
+          "jarPath": "/path/to/OpenConvert-0.2.0.jar"
+        },

+        "DutchTagger": {
+          "jarPath": "/path/to//DutchTagger-0.2.0.jar",
+          "vectorFile": "/path/to/duthtagger/data/vectors.bin",
+          "modelFile": "/path/to/dutchtagger/model",
+          "lexiconFile": "/path/to/dutchtagger/lexicon.tab"
+        }
+      }
+    }

+Currently the files and exact version of OpenConvert are not publically available, but look at the [plugins](plugins.html) page for more information on how write your own plugin.

 <a id="processing-values"></a>

 ## Processing values

 It is often useful to do some simple processing on a value just before it's added to the index.
 This could be a simple search and replace, or combining two fields into one for easier searching, etc.

-It is possible to perform string processing on [standoff] (sub)annotations, metadata values, and linkValues (in the linked document section, see "Linking to external (metadata) files").
+It is possible to perform string processing on [standoff](\#subproperties) (sub)annotations, metadata values, and linkValues (in the linked document section, see "Linking to external (metadata) files").

 For example, to process a metadata field value, simply add a "process" key with a list of actions to perform, like so: